Albany, New York: Politics

 Albany's politics have been dominated by the Democratic Party since the 1920s; Daniel (Uncle Dan) O'Connell established a political machine in the city with the election of William Stormont Hackett as mayor in 1922.
 Prior to that, William Barnes Jr. had set up a Republican machine in the 1890s.
 Barnes' success is attributed to the fact that he owned two newspapers in Albany and that he was the grandson of Thurlow Weed, the influential newspaper publisher and political boss.
 O'Connell's organization overcame Barnes' in 1922 and survived well into the 1980s (even after his death).
 In many instances, votes were outright bought.

 Gerald Jennings' upset in the 1993 Democratic mayoral primary over Harold Joyce, who had the Democratic Party's formal endorsement and had only recently been its county chairman, is often cited as the end of the O'Connell era in Albany.
 In the early 21st century, Albany continued to be dominated by the Democratic Party.
-Democratic Party enrollment in the city was 38,862 in 2009, while Republican enrollment was 3,487.
-As of 2022, every elected city position had been held by a Democrat since 1931.
+As a measure of the party's dominance, Democratic enrollment in the city was 38,862 in 2009, while Republican enrollment was 3,487.
+As of 2022, the mayor's office had been in Democratic hands since 1922, and every elected city position had been held by a Democrat since 1931.

 In November 2013, Kathy Sheehan became the first woman to be elected Mayor of Albany.
+Mayor Sheehan served until her retirement in 2025.

+In November 2025, after a contentious primary Dr. Dorcey Applyrs was elected Mayor of Albany.
+She is the first person of color elected to Mayor in the city's history and previously served as the Chief City Auditor.
+Thus far she has established a new Office of Violence Prevention, helped secure new state funding to balance Albany's budget, and passed housing reforms to address the city's ongoing housing crisis.